10 Best Beaches in Santorini

 9. Katharos Beach

 Katharos Beach has a remote quality, thanks to it being slightly difficult to access, and undeveloped.
-There are no facilities except for a tapas restaurant (open April through October) and a parking lot, both of which are located above the beach.
+There are no facilities except for a parking lot located above the beach.

 A pedestrian path leads from the parking lot down to the beach, which is nestled behind rocky hillsides.
 Typical of Santorini's beaches, the shoreline features pebbles and coarse black sand.

 Nature lovers in particular appreciate this quiet beach.
 The secluded spot wows visitors with its spectacular sea views.
-From this vantage point on the island's northwestern coast are superb panoramas of deep blue waters stretching out into the horizon.
+From the hillside vantage point on the island's northwestern coast are superb panoramas of shimmering cobalt waters stretching out into the horizon.

 10. Cape Columbo Beach